 - The injury symptoms seen on susceptible plants.

-The best way to manage herbicide resistance is to adopt an integrated weed management (IWM) strategy and:
+The best way to manage resistance is to adopt an integrated weed management (IWM) strategy and:

 - Make sure that resitant weeds do not seed.

-- Do not reply on the same herbicide Group for weed control (rotate herbicides from different Groups).
+- Do not rely on the same chemical group for weed control (rotate herbicides from different Groups).